 Book one in the Aurora series.

-Blood dripped down Tristan’s skin and pooled in a puddle of warmth around her that left her cold.
+Blood dripped from Tristan’s head and chest, pooling in a puddle of warmth around her that left her cold.
 She was certain she was dying.
-The streetlights that she knew were above her had dimmed to small orbs.
-The pulse of her heart that pounded in her ears had steadily slowed and her body had gotten so heavy she couldn’t make the smallest movement.
+The streetlights above her had dimmed to small orbs.
+Her heartbeat thrummed loudly in her ears, and it was steadily slowing.
+A heaviness seized her body, making the simplest movement impossible.
 She didn’t care.
 She didn’t wonder at how she got there.
-She wasn’t scared.
+She wasn’t afraid.
 None of her life passed before her eyes.
-It was all she could do to take her next breath because it all felt so good.
+She could barely take her next breath, because it all felt so good.
 Death was exquisite.

-“Miss, can you hear me?”
-A muffled male voice asked from beyond the haze in her mind.
+“Miss, can you hear me?” a muffled male voice asked from beyond the haze of her mind.

 “Dying isn’t supposed to feel good,” she thought and heard her voice echo the sentiment between breaths.
-She was vaguely aware that people surrounded her, moving her limbs as they talked to her.
-It was too much of an annoyance to try and understand them or what had happened, because pulses of marvelous intensity surged through her body.
-Wave after wave of tingling current electrified her nerve endings absorbing the pain she knew she should be feeling.
-When the world started going dark she wasn’t afraid of the oblivion she knew would follow.
+She was vaguely aware people surrounded her, moving her limbs as they talked to her.
+It was too much of an annoyance to try and understand them or what had happened because pulses of marvelous intensity surged through her body.
+Wave after wave of tingling current electrified her nerve endings, absorbing the pain she knew she should be feeling.
+When the world started going dark, she wasn’t afraid of the oblivion she knew would follow.

-A sharp bite followed by a hot burning snaked itself up her right arm, to her heart, then spread through her entire body.
+A sharp bite was followed by burning that snaked up her right arm, to her heart, then spread through her entire body.
 She screamed, but no sound came through her lips.
 The scream reverberated in her mind and stayed confined there.
-She started to pant and her body shook with the effort it took to breathe.
-Each gasp for air caused a cascading event of agony and it ripped through her heart, stabbed through her limbs and turned her blood into glass.
+She started to pant and shake with the effort it took to breathe.
+Each gasp for air caused a cascading event of agony, and it ripped through her heart, stabbed through her limbs, and turned her blood into glass shards.

-Again and again she tried to scream, to tell someone that it hurt, but she remained trapped inside herself.
+Again and again, she tried to scream, to tell someone it hurt, but no sound escaped her lips.
+She remained immobilized, trapped inside herself.
 After a time, there was nothing but a loud static of shrieks and pain.
 Her only real conscious thought was that no one could hear her, and her reason turned desperate.
 In the loud shrills that echoed inside her mind, she begged for the pain to stop.
 It didn’t.
 She pleaded for mercy.
 There was none.
-She yearned for death.
-It didn’t come.
+She yearned to die.
+Death didn’t claim her.
+The pain did.

 Someone was there.
 Audley knew it without question.
-There wasn’t a specific, sight, sound or scent that alerted him he was no longer alone, it was his ability to know.
+There wasn’t a specific sight, sound or scent that alerted him he was no longer alone.
+It was his ability to know.
 The same instant he felt that presence was the same instant he could identify the most efficient and quickest way to kill it.
-That was something else he was certain of, because killing was his sixth sense.
+That was something else he was sure of because killing was his sixth sense.

-The gun that was holstered at the small of his back was in his hand and sighted on the figure before it fully emerged from the shadows.
-“I know you are not stupid enough to have a bullet chambered,” the dark clad man said with a hint of conceit.
+The gun holstered at the small of his back was in his hand and sighted on the figure before it fully emerged from the shadows.
+“You are not stupid enough to have a bullet chambered,” the dark-clad man said with a hint of conceit.

-“I know you’re not stupid enough to think that one isn’t,” he never took his eyes off the monitor of the laptop in front of him.
-Instead, he used his free hand to navigate through the website he was using.
+“You’re not stupid enough to think that one isn’t.”
+Audley never took his eyes off the monitor of the laptop in front of him.
+Instead, he used his free hand to navigate through a website.

 “Sounds like a challenge I have heard before.”
 Aesop, his half-brother, stepped out of the doorway of the small shop and into the dim light.
 Spiced musk scented the air.
 It wasn’t aftershave.
 That was what Aesop smelled like, honorable and clean.

 No one would ever suspect them of being brothers related by blood.
-Audley had mussed brown hair, high broad cheekbones and square chin.
-His clothes were usually stained or torn and his skin was dotted with a myriad of tattoos.
-Aesop had symmetrical Asian features, crisp seamed suits and no tattoo would ever mar his slightly darker skin.
+Audley had mussed brown hair, high broad cheekbones, and a square chin.
+His clothes were usually stained or torn, and his skin was dotted with a myriad of tattoos.
+Aesop had symmetrical Asian features, crisp seamed suits, and no tattoo would ever mar his slightly darker skin.
 They had nothing in common except their father and dark blue eye color.

-Aesop walked into the center of the room ignoring the gun trained on him.
+Aesop walked into the center of the room, ignoring the gun trained on him.
 “Your shop looks nice.”
-He strolled along the counter running his hand over the dark hard wood, before he stopped at the handmade display shelves full of merchandise.
+He strolled along the counter running his hand over the dark hardwood before he stopped at the handmade display shelves full of merchandise.
 “It looks like a lot of work went into building this place.”
-He stepped back into the middle of the room, looked down and kicked at the light hard wood floor before he looked up.
+He stepped into the middle of the room.
+Looking down, he kicked at the light hardwood floor before he looked up.
 His low whistle echoed into the exposed loft roof.
 “It is impressive, what you can build.”
 There was honest appreciation in his voice.
-“Who knew a smokers shop would be so lucrative.”
+“Who knew a smoker’s shop would be so lucrative.”

 “It’s not.
 Which is why I have a side job to do tomorrow.
 So, get to the point,” Audley stated flatly.